 No

-The Cadillac North Ridge Trail Parking is rated as Moderate difficulty, making it suitable for hikers with some experience and basic fitness level.
+The Cadillac North Ridge Trail is rated as Moderate difficulty, making it suitable for hikers with some experience and basic fitness level.
 While not a beginner trail, determined novices with moderate fitness can complete it, though they should be prepared for the 366 m elevation gain over 7.1 km.

-The Cadillac North Ridge Trail Parking is open from sunrise to sunset daily.
+The Cadillac North Ridge Trail is open from sunrise to sunset daily.
 The best hiking seasons in Maine's Down East & Acadia region are typically late spring through early fall, when weather is most stable and trails are in optimal condition.
 Check current conditions with the park before your visit.

 Didn't find your answer?